-PKI or Public Key Infrastructure is a cryptographic system (based on asymmetric cryptography).
-It uses signature mechanisms and certifies public keys (by associating a key to a user) which allow encrypting and signing messages as well as traffic in order to ensure confidentiality, authentication, integrity and non-repudiation.
+PKI or Public Key Infrastructure is a cryptographic system based on asymmetric cryptography.
+It uses signatures and certifies public keys which make it possible to encrypt and sign messages or traffic in order to ensure confidentiality, authentication, integrity and non-repudiation.

-The Stormshield Network PKI allows generating and issuing certificate authorities (CAs) as well as certificates.
-These contain a key pair associated with information that may belong to a user, a server, etc. The aim of Stormshield Network’s PKI is to authenticate these elements.
+The Stormshield Network PKI allows you to generate or import digital identities of trusted authorities (known as CAs or certification authorities), servers or users.
+With it, you can sign certificates, which contain a public key associated with information that may belong to a user, a server, etc. The aim of Stormshield Network’s PKI is to authenticate these entities.

-The window of the Certificates and PKI module consists of 3 sections:
+The window of the Certificates and PKI module consists of three sections:

 - At the top of the screen, the various possible operations in the form of a search bar and buttons.

-- On the left, the list of authorities and certificates.
+- On the left, the list of authorities, identities and certificates.

-- On the right, details regarding the certificate authority selected beforehand from the list on the left, as well as information regarding the CRL and the configuration of the CA or sub-CA.
+- On the right, details regarding the authority, identity or certificate selected beforehand from the list on the left, as well as information regarding the Certificate Revocation List (CRL) and the configuration of the authority or sub-authority.

-- Certificate expiring in fewer than 30 days (expiration date in orange),
+- Certificate expiring in fewer than 30 days,

-- Certificate with a validity period in the future (start date in orange),
+- Certificate with a validity period in the future,

-- CRL of a CA that has exceeded half of its lifetime or which will be reaching it in fewer than 5 days (expiration date in orange),
+- CRL of a CA that has exceeded half of its lifetime or which will be reaching it in fewer than 5 days,